Financial numbers may tell us we’re winning the war,

 traditional annual review.

-balanced scorecard process to be motivational it must provides
+performance scorecard process to be motivational it must provide

 timely and accurate data.
 Simplicity is a key to the validity of